Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/README.md

 <i>
-The agenda listed above is for reference only and may not reflect the actual workshop time or duration.
-Workshop times and duration are subject to change.
+Please note that the agenda is provided for reference and may be adjusted as needed.
 </I>